kurokobo/vmotion-notification-hol/README.md

 - Virtual Hardware Version **20** or later
 - VMware Tools (or Open VM Tools ) **11.0** or later

-## Enable vSphere vMotion Notification
+## Enable vSphere vMotion Notification for VM

 This repository includes helper script to modify configuration for specific virtual machine.